 What fruits are high in protein?

-Here are some of the high-protein fruits that are richest in this nutrient, listed in descending order.
-When consuming these food items, your choices include dried fruit, fresh fruit and frozen fruit added to a delicious smoothie.
+Here are some of the high-protein fruits that are richest in this nutrient (per cup serving), listed in descending order.
+When consuming these food items, your choices include dried fruit, fresh fruit, and frozen fruit added to a delicious smoothie (tropical fruits are a great addition).

 We’ve included each fruit’s protein content, as well as the percentage of the current daily value of protein it provides.
 Our information comes from the USDA Food Data Central Repository.